Only have a day in Turkey? Taking a cruise around the Greek Islands and have the opportunity to visit a port on the Aegean Coast?

 It was told to us that Ephesus went through the hands of different civilizations through the years, and therefore many of the buildings were burned down and rebuilt over time.
 Passing through the hands of the Greeks, Romans, Ottomans, and Byzantines (technically an extension of the Roman Empire to start), the ruins show the influence of such cultures.

 An important site for Christianity and the Apostles, the church at Ephesus was renowned throughout the word and was the rumored site where the Book of John was written, as it is one of the churches of Asia to be mentioned in the Book of Revelation.
-There is even a rumor that Ephesus was one of the last places Mary, mother of Jesus, lived before her death.
+There is even a rumor that Ephesus was one of the last places the Virgin Mary lived before her death.

 The site itself was beautiful and a wealth of historical knowledge.
 I highly recommend going with a tour guide, as they will provide you with this knowledge, as well as how the site currently is holding up through the ages and what the future holds.